mithi/articles/cognitive-roles.md

 - Introduction
 - Example Claim and User Response
-- The Eight Cognitive Roles and How They'd Respond
+- These Cognitive Roles and How They'd Respond
 - Reasoning Behind Choosing These Roles
 - References

 ## Introduction

-These eight roles were designed to help users look at claims from different angles instead of sticking to just one perspective.
+These cognitive roles were designed to help users look at claims from different angles instead of sticking to just one perspective.

 The framework looks at things like a claim’s logic, evidence, framing, historical comparisons, overlooked groups, and ignored alternatives.
 These eight cognitive roles were created by combining ideas from cognitive psychology, argumentation theory, media studies, and meta-science.